Neurologists in San Antonio, Texas

 Our goal is to find the best possible solution using the latest technologies and treatments.
 Nothing satisfies us more than improving the lives of our patients.

-The Texas Neurosciences Institute offers a professional team of rehabilitation therapists specializing in helping patients with a variety of diagnoses.
+We offer a professional team of rehabilitation therapists specializing in helping patients with a variety of diagnoses.
 Our neurological rehabilitation program includes physical therapists, occupational therapists and speech therapists who treat adult and pediatric patients in outpatient and inpatient settings.